humanapp/arcade-ios/README.md

 ### Start dev server

 On a command prompt: `npm start`.
-This will start the CRA dev server. this enable code changes to hot-reload in the iOS simulator (or in a browser, if that's where you're testing your app).
+This will start the CRA dev server.
+This enables your changes to hot-reload in the iOS simulator (or in a browser, if that's where you're testing your app).

 ### Start the iOS simulator